 - Train routes of 750 plus miles

-- A few have business class
+- A few of these trains offer business class

-Eating on Long-Distance Trains
+Eating On Long-Distance Trains

-- Includes entree, drinks, and deserts
+- Includes entree, drinks (non-adult), and deserts

 - Tips are appreciated